pencil-code/pencil-code/doc/readthedocs/manuals/fmanual-part2.rst

 ----------------------------------

 Some of the samples contain additional scripts that test the Python and IDL postprocessing modules.
-They are not checked by :command:`pc_auto-test` by default; to include these tests, use the :option:`--script-tests` option, e.g.:
+They are not checked by :command:`pc_auto-test` by default; to include these tests, use the :command:`--script-tests` option, e.g.:

 .. code:: console